aufwindmalte/open-beacon-locator/README.md

 - Single point of failure

 **OBL advantages:**
-- Intuitive: "50m from Brandenburg Gate" is immediately understood
+- Intuitive: "50m from Brandenburg Gate, 80m from Reichstag the easternmost section" is immediately understood
 - Open Source: GPL v3, patent-free
-- Offline capable: No internet required for decoding
+- Offline capable: No internet required for decoding or encoding
 - Error resilient: Typos lead to nearby locations, not random places
 - Multiple encodings: Same location has several valid codes
 - Cultural: Uses regional language and landmarks